 I've lost track of the number of miles we've logged with our little ones in tow.
-Last week we were in the United Kingdom and this week we've spent time in Massachusetts, Maryland, Virginia, and Florida.
+We have been to the United Kingdom and we've often spent time in Massachusetts, Maryland, Virginia, and Florida.
 We love to travel and hope that although our children might not remember every detail of our adventures in their early years, that the time we've spent visiting different places sparks a life long passion for exploration.

 My husband and I feel that exposing our children to different cultures is an important part of our role as parents.
 We've made sacrifices to make our travel dreams a reality but we've never regretted it.
 The kids love riding trains, flying in airplaces, and learning about different people in different places.
 Their fascination and enjoyment make the challenges that surround traveling with young children seem trivial in comparison.

 Before we embark upon a new adventure with our kids we prepare them in a few different ways.
 Here are some tips for getting your kids excited about traveling.

 Get creative and set up a makeshift airplane in the house with your kids.
 It's a great way to alleviate stress and anxiety that your child might be feeling about his or her first time up in the air.
 Get them used to the idea of sitting in a seat for an extended period of time.

 No, it's not the same, but what kids retain might surprise you.
 I played this game with my son a few times and he was confident when we boarded our flight.
 No worries at all.
 He was a total champ throughout the five hour outbound flight and the almost seven hour return flight from the United Kingdom.
 I was proud and impressed.